tombra1984/EDA-of-/README.md

 Further analysis was done to predict the number of cases a county would likely have.
 The Random Forest Regressor gave the best metrics at predicting the cases based on population and rate of infections.

 ![Alt text](RFR-1.png)

+The MSE measures the average squared difference between the predicted values and the actual values.
+A lower MSE value indicates better performance model, which means the model is making and or would make accurate predictions.The R-squared value represents the proportion of the variance in the dependent variable (number of cases) that is predictable from the independent variable(s) (population and rate).
+An R-squared value closer to 1 indicates a better fit, this suggests that it explains a larger proportion of the variance in the number of cases.